I find it difficult to be myself

 1. I find it too personal to show people how sensitive and emotional I can be.

-I have found that the majority of people I interact with find my personality to be, how should I say this, ‘overwhelming’.
-I laugh too much, smile too much and 'over-exaggerate' (in their eyes).
-When I find something truly funny, I laugh, do the whole stamp my feet, hit my thighs, and squat routine.
-People look at me as if I’ve gone insane, as if I’m acting inappropriately for finding amusement.
-Scoffs, sarcastic comments, even downright disses have been thrown my way for the way I act.
+I have found that the majority of people I interact with find my personality to be, how should I say this, ‘overwhelming’. ( I put air quotes because like come on! but people also overwhelm me so how can I judge?).
+They say I laugh too much, smile too much and 'over-exaggerate.'
+When I find something truly funny, I laugh, stamp my feet, hit my thighs, and practically fall to the floor.
+People look at me as if I’ve gone insane, as if I’m acting inappropriately for finding being amused or joyful.
+Scoffs, sarcastic comments, even downright disses have been thrown my way.

 In the moment, I feel as if I am acting on instinct, not thinking too much about why I say the things I say or do.
 If I ask someone how they are doing, I get a confused look.
-I find it baffling.
-Is the person surprised I pick up on negative feelings, surprised that I actually asked about it, or is s/he wondering who the heck I am to be asking such a personal question?
-I have come to realize that the way I act and speak are unlike the majority of people around me.
+I find it truly baffling.
+Is the person surprised I picked up on their negative feelings, surprised that I actually asked about it, or is s/he wondering who the heck I am to be asking such a personal question?
+I have come to realize that the way I act and speak are completely different from the majority of people around me.

-It's demeaning to constantly be with people who aren’t accepting of who you are.
+It feels awful to be around people who aren’t accepting of who I am.

 2. How can I be myself when no one can handle me?

+Now its story timeeeeee.
 One day, I ordered takeout for my family.
-I attempted to explain my separation of the orders to make it clear for the person on the other end of the phone.
-It seemed that my lengthy explanation was too detailed for the person to understand what I was saying.
-As if I was explaining too much and the other person was unsure if he accidentally landed a call from his therapist instead of a person ordering takeout!
+I attempted to explain my that two sushi rolls went to this person, while two others when to this person.
+The person on the other end of the phone had not a clue as to what I was trying to explain.
+It seemed that my explanation was too detailed for the person to understand what I was saying.
+As if he was talking to a robot that didn't know how to string a proper sentence together.
+(Can you tell I was a bit annoyed? -_-).
 While I exaggerate the situation, I often have to remember that other people are not like me.
 Being different scares them and often confuses them.
-If I don’t want to be an alien or committed to a psych ward, I need to act in a way in which other people would understand.
+If I don’t want to be an alien or committed to a psych ward (for an inability to speak), I need to act in a way in which other people can understand.
 So no, I can’t just be myself.
+[I do not like to end on such negatives so let me say that I have created tips for dealing with lots of highly sensitive situations, if you'd like to know the answer to this one in a nutshell, message me in the comments section).

 3. It is more natural for me to adapt my actions to each situation than enter the situation as myself already.

-Because of my tendency to observe (highly sensitive qualities) and deeply understand probable outcomes certain situations might have (INFJ), I can often predict how a situation will play out.
-Knowing the situation before I step into it, helps me act in a way that is comfortable for everyone and yields the desired outcome.
-If I go into a room of cultured tech geniuses, I want to speak in my most sophisticated tone and open my mind to all of the new and fascinating innovations I have recently read about.
+Because of my tendency to observe (highly sensitive qualities) and deeply understand probable outcomes certain situations might have (INFJ), I can often predict how a situation will play out (Is this the same for you or is my INFJ nature taking over?).
+Knowing the situation before I step into it, helps me act in a way that is comfortable for everyone and yields the desired outcome If I go into a room of cultured tech geniuses, I want to speak in my most sophisticated tone and bring up all of the new and fascinating innovations I have recently read about.
 If I go into a recording studio, I might want to brush up on new music and dress like I’m a character on Empire, because when in Rome right?

 4. Sometimes, I really have no idea who I am.

 There is also a difference between who I am and who I would like to be.
-I can act how I’d like to be as much as I want, say by being a social butterfly, but if I forget that I have limits, then I might stay out socializing for too long and snap at someone without meaning to.
-My introverted nature was trying to get me to take care of myself, but I did not listen.
+I can act how I’d like to be as much as I want, maybe by being a social butterfly, but if I forget that I have limits, then I might stay out socializing for too long and snap at someone without meaning to because my introverted nature was crying for me to take care of myself, but I did not listen.
 Ultimately, that decision comes at a cost.
 Trying so hard to be something I’m not takes a toll on figuring out who I actually am.
-Being observant and perceptive can make separating what I sense from myself challenging.
+Being observant and perceptive can make separating my true self and the self that I want to show the world really challenging.